MSArturo/Projects/README.md

 There's a test image in the folder named "Images", the password for the image is "python".
 To ensure the correct functionality is important to don't rename any of the folders.

+# Encryption
+There's multiple encryption sistems on this project.
+The main consists on lineal algebra combined with SHA256, so is highly secure.
+Feel free to break the program and try to extract the text without the password.

 # Report any problems.

 MSArturo.